IronBranded/Microsoft-Audit-Tracker/README.md

 --------------------------------------------------------------------------------
 1. TOOL DESCRIPTION & IR RELEVANCE
 --------------------------------------------------------------------------------
-Microsoft Audit Tracker (MAT) identifies the "Forensic Footprint" capabilities determines if the tenant's current configuration is actually recording that evidence.
+Microsoft Audit Tracker (MAT) identifies the "Forensic Footprint" capabilities and determines if the tenant's current configuration is actually recording that evidence.

 The tool provides a unified view to determine if the appropriate logs and